Ratimon/redprint-optimism-contracts-examples/README.md

 - Provide type-safe deployment functions for **OPStack**'s smart contract component.
 This ensures correct type and order of arguments, enhancing security in smart contract development
 - Save deployment schemas in **json** file
 - Separate into each of modular and customizable components
+- All-Solidity-based so no context switching, no new testing syntax

 The directories below show how modular the `redprint-forge` 's **deployment system** is :